ozakary/data-RuP/README.md

-# Supporting Code for “*Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transitions in the Parent Compound of Ru-Pnictide Superconductors*”
+# Supporting Code for “*Fine-Tuned Atomistic Foundation Model Uncovers Phase Transitions and Correlated Short-Range Disorder in the Parent Compound of Ru-Pnictide Superconductors*”

 ## Graphical Abstract